johnnycockerill/milestone-project-2/README.md

 - The range of options/controls should be clear and unambiguous, there could be a range of IT profiencies from users.

-- Ultimately the site should detail the scores and winners of a cricket match.
+- This site should detail the scores of a cricket innings, holding the total and individuals figgures.

 ### Target Audience